ARM - why not to construct a shared L3 cache

 std::hardware_constructive_interference_size 64 64

-Per cppreference1, above values are for L1 (256 for that level?):
+Per cppreference1, above values are for L1 (256 for that cache level !?):

 “These constants provide a portable way to access the L1 data cache line size”